B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

 - If the ``--output-masked`` parameter is provided, the process will create a TSV file, ``results_alleles_masked.tsv``, with the masked allelic profiles.
 The masking process removes the ``INF-`` prefix from inferred alleles and substitutes all special classes (NIPH, NIPHEM, ASM, ALM, PLOT3, PLOT5, LOTSC, PAMA) with ``0``.

-- If the ``--hash-profiles`` parameter is provided, the process will use the provided hash algorithm to create a TSV file, ``results_alleles_hashed.tsv``, with hashed profiles (each allele identifier is substituted by the hash of the DNA sequence).
+- If the ``--hash-profiles`` parameter is provided, the process will use the provided hash algorithm to create a TSV file, ``results_alleles_hashed.tsv``, with hashed profiles (each allele identifier is substituted by the hash of its DNA sequence). chewBBACA can use any of the hash algorithms implemented in the `zlib <https://docs.python.org/3/library/zlib.html>`_ and `hashlib <https://docs.python.org/3/library/hashlib.html>`_ libraries.
+Please check the documentation of those libraries to know which hash algorithms are available and select one (e.g., if using the `crc32 <https://docs.python.org/3/library/zlib.html#zlib.crc32>`_ algorithm implemented in zlib, include ``--hash-profiles crc32`` in your command).

 Workflow of the AlleleCall module
 :::::::::::::::::::::::::::::::::